royal-road/email-scribe/README.md

 ### Development

-- First run `bun serve` to start the server (for image uploads, template serving, and preset management)
+- First run `bun run serve` to start the server (for image uploads, template serving, and preset management)
 - Then in a new terminal, run `bun run dev`

 ### Production